-The percentage of pupils speaking English as an additional language is 65% (LA data).
+The percentage of pupils speaking English as an additional language is 41% (.gov data).
 This compares to 21% nationally.
-There are 31 distinct languages spoken.
-When different dialects of Arabic are factored in, there are a total of 46 languages spoken.
-The most commonly spoken first languages are English (35%) and Arabic (28%), followed by Somali (11%) and Amharic (3%).
+There are 24 distinct languages spoken.
+When different dialects of Arabic are factored in, there are a total of 30 languages represented.
+The most commonly spoken first languages are English (64%) and Arabic (12%), followed by French (3.8%).
 Many children with English as an additional language are in the early stages of fluency with the language.